Tushar0804/Digit-Recogniser-Web-Application/README.md

 ## Deployment of the Model

 A web application has been developed using HTML, CSS, and JavaScript for the deployment of the model.
 The application allows users to draw any digit on a canvas and predict the digit using the trained model.
 The canvas image is preprocessed, fed into the model, and the predicted digit is displayed on the screen.

-## Conclusion

-This project successfully develops a Handwritten Digit Recognizer using CNN and achieves high accuracy in recognizing handwritten digits.
-The CNN model is trained and tested on the MNIST dataset.
-The project showcases the application of deep learning techniques and demonstrates the potential for real-world applications such as assisting visually impaired individuals, human-robot interaction, and automatic data entry.
-This project serves as a foundation for further exploration of artificial intelligence and computer vision.

 ## Contributing